-- Slotted front of gutter simple and popular choice which allows for water overflow through the slots visible on the front face of the gutter; - Specifically located non-continuous overflows as permitted in the NCC i.e.: - Inverted downpipe drop/pop at high points in the gutter but set at a level below the fascia top, - Stop ends cut down to a lower level to act as a weir (stop end weirs could be hidden at the high point of the gutter and designed as part of an expansion joint), - Rainheads with overflow weir, - Holes, slot, or weir at downpipes; - Gap between the fascia and the gutter back a packer is inserted between the gutter back and the fascia; or - Any of a number of other proprietary systems and trade solutions.
+- Slotted front of gutter simple and popular choice which allows for water overflow through the slots visible on the front face of the gutter. - Specifically located non-continuous overflows as permitted in the NCC i.e.: - Inverted downpipe drop/pop at high points in the gutter but set at a level below the fascia top, - Stop ends cut down to a lower level to act as a weir (stop end weirs could be hidden at the high point of the gutter and designed as part of an expansion joint), - Rainheads with overflow weir, - Holes, slot, or weir at downpipes; - Gap between the fascia and the gutter back a packer is inserted between the gutter back and the fascia; or - Any of a number of other proprietary systems and trade solutions.

-B) Methods related to alternative building designs methods:
+B) Methods related to alternative building design methods:

-- Unlined eaves eliminates the issue where the house design suits. - Gutter installed such that the gutter front is fully and sufficiently below the top of the fascia (freeboarding). - Design for a higher rainfall intensity, as used for internal box gutters. - Back flashing where gutter support brackets allow back flashing installation (e.g. external brackets).
+- Unlined eaves eliminates the issue where the house design suits. - Gutter installed such that the gutter front is fully below the top of the fascia. - Design for a higher rainfall intensity, as used for internal box gutters. - Back flashing where gutter support brackets allow back flashing installation (e.g. external brackets).

-The following illustrations show some typical continuous and noncontinuous overflow measures that may be used in combination with each other or with other overflow measures to meet the necessary requirements.
+The following illustrations show continuous and non-continuous overflow measures that may be used in combination with each other to meet the necessary requirements.